Dual approach for object tracking based on optical flow and swarm intelligence: Dual approach for object tracking

 where ($X_{D1},Y_{D1}$) is the position of the 1st dominant point and ($X_{D2},Y_{D2}$) position of the 2nd dominant point and $X_{i},Y_{i}$ is the coordinate of the $i^{th}$ particle.

-\item \textbf{w, $C_{1},C_{2},R_{1},R_{2}$ values initialization} - Earlier we define the meaning of these terms in equation -(14) and equation-(15).
+\item \textbf{Initialization of w, $C_{1},C_{2},R_{1},R_{2}$ values.} - Earlier we define the meaning of these terms in equation -(16) and equation-(17).
 Initialization of these variables based entirely on application .
-In this paper after some experiment we choose w = 0.3 , $C_1$ = 0.1, $C_2$ = 0.1, $R_1$ and $R_2$ some integer between 1 to 3.
-The convergence of the PSO algorithm is based on these parameters and we are basically guided by the information provided in \cite{shi2001particle}.
+In this paper after some experiment we choose w = 0.3 , $C_1$ = 0.1, $C_2$ = 0.1. $R_1$ and $R_2$ are set to some integer between 1 to 3.
+The convergence of the PSO algorithm is based on these parameters and we are basically guided by the information provided in \cite{Shi01}. \end{itemize}